abelr-githubplace/courses/the_c_programming_language/the_c_programming_language_data_types.md

 > Remember that any variant is an unsigned number.

 However, this enumeration starts at $0$ where we want to start at our first year.
-Thankfully, we can just specify the index value of every variant as follows.
+Thankfully, we can just specify the index value of every variant.

 ```c
 enum YearBatch